teemu-hakala/RT/README.md

 Multiple light sources are needed, and their position, brightness, colour and shininess should be able to be adjusted in the scene file.

 ### Prerequisites
-GCC compiler
+Clang for OSX
-(the project also requires the MLX library, but that can be found inside the repository)
+(the project also requires the MLX library, but that can be found inside the repository.
+This unfortunately does not current work with Linux).

 ### Building
 ```